An Awfully Big Adventure: Plot

 O'Hara carries himself with grace and charisma, but privately is as troubled and disillusioned as the other members of the cast.
 Haunted by his wartime experiences and a lost love who he believes bore him a son, O'Hara embarks on an affair with Stella, to whom he feels an inexplicably deep emotional connection.
 Stella, who is still determined to win over Meredith, remains emotionally detached, but takes advantage of O'Hara's affections, seeing an opportunity to gain sexual experience.

-The last straw for Stella is during a cast outing when Geoffrey, a fellow teenage stagehand whom Potter has been sexually toying with, bursts out and hits him in the nose.
+The last straw for Stella is during a cast outing when Geoffrey, a fellow stagehand whom Meredith has been sexually toying with, bursts out and hits him in the nose.
 The cast rushes to comfort Geoffrey, but Stella exclaims that he ought to be sacked.
-O'Hara explains to her that Meredith has spent his life harming people like Geoffrey and causing pain to people like Bunny who really love him: "believe it or not, it doesn't much matter him or her, old or young to Meredith.
+O'Hara explains to her that Meredith has spent his life harming people like Geoffrey and causing pain to people like Bunny who really love him: "believe it or not, it doesn't much matter him or her to Meredith.
 What he wants is hearts."

 Concerned, O'Hara visits her aunt and uncle, who disclose Stella's history.
-He finds out that Stella's long-missing mother was his lost love, whom he then knew by the nickname Stella Maris, making Stella — whom he's been sleeping with — his child, a daughter rather than the son he had imagined.
+He finds out that Stella's long-missing mother was his lost love, whom he then knew by the nickname Stella Maris, making Stella — whom he's been sleeping with, his child, a daughter rather than the son he had imagined.
 Keeping his discovery to himself, O'Hara gets on his motorcycle and drives back out to the seaport.
 Distracted by his new findings, he slips on a wet gangplank, hits his head, and is pitched into the water.
-Before he drowns, he sees the woman from earlier flashbacks, clutching the infant.
+Before he drowns, he sees the girl from earlier flashbacks, clutching her infant.
 Stella is later seen hastening to the phone booth to confide her woes over the phone.
 The absent Stella Maris had years ago won a nationwide contest to be the voice of the speaking clock.
 It is her recorded voice that provides the only response to her daughter's confidences.